DevOps and CI/CD's aim is to help software teams deliver products to users faster while maintaining quality.

 When comparing the cost of a CI/CD platform, the license fee is only part of the equation.
 Ease of use and the level of support available will have a considerable impact on the time you spend setting up and maintaining your pipeline over the longer term.
 If you’re expecting to scale up in future, the ease of moving to cloud-hosted infrastructure is also worth bearing in mind.

 DevOps is often described as requiring three key elements to put it into practice: culture, processes, and tools.
-Choosing the right tool for your organization will help you realize the benefits of CI/CD and allow you to keep evolving and improving your software development process.
+Choosing the right build and deployment tools for your organization will help you realize the benefits of CI/CD and allow you to keep evolving and improving your software development process and CI management.